lammps/lammps/doc/src/pair_table.rst

 ----------

-The format of a tabulated file is a series of one or more sections, defined as follows (without the parenthesized comments):
+The format of a tabulated file has an (optional) header followed by a series of one or more sections, defined as follows (without the parenthesized comments).
+The header must start with a `#` character and the DATE: and UNITS: tags will be parsed and used:

 .. parsed-literal::

+   # DATE: 2020-06-10  UNITS: real  CONTRIBUTOR: ... (header line)
    # Morse potential for Fe   (one or more comment or blank lines)

    MORSE_FE                   (keyword is first text on line)